gcallah/BookReviews/nisbet.md

 the power of his portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community" (105).

-The great figures of this tradition include the body of elite Roman lawyers who bequeathed us Roman law, Machiavelli, Bodin, Hobbes, and Rousseau.
+The other great figures of this tradition include the body of elite Roman lawyers who bequeathed us Roman law, Machiavelli, Bodin, Hobbes, and Rousseau.

 As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around religious
 practice: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christiandom, the effects of Luther, Calvin, and the French philosophes on that social order, and revival of thinking about religious community in the 19th century.
+After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, the effects of Luther, Calvin, and the French philosophes on that social order, and revival of thinking about religious community in the 19th century.

 Interestingly, it was largely the secular sociologists of the 19th and early 20th century, such as Comte, Durkheim, and Weber,